Ayleham History, Family Crest & Coats of Arms

-Norman Conquest of England occurred.
+The history of the name Ayleham goes back 1066 when the Norman Conquest of England occurred.
 Soon after this event, the name would have been given to a person or family of German heritage.
 Further research showed the name was derived from the Anglo-Norman-French word aleman, which means German.
-CITATION[CLOSE]

 Early Origins of the Ayleham family